Recommendation Pipelines#

 Component Interface#

-Components also need to be pickleable, as LensKit uses pickling for shared memory parallelism in its batch-inference code.
+Components also must be pickleable, as LensKit uses pickling for shared memory parallelism in its batch-inference code.